Down Payment Assistance Programs and Grants

 Types of Eligible Down Payment Assistance Mortgage Programs

 There are different types of down payment assistance programs and grants.
 There are forgivable and unforgivable down payment assistance programs.
-Below is HUD’s eligible down payment assistance programs for FHA loans:
+Below are HUD’s eligible down payment assistance programs for FHA loans:

 - FHA 203(b) – when you think of a standard FHA loan, that is a 203(b)